MatheusFS-dev/araras/docs/API_Documentation.md

 )
 ```
 Estimate average power draw and energy usage.
 Careful with the RAPL path; it may vary by system.
 The RAPL interface is typically found at: $ ls /sys/class/powercap intel-rapl $ ls /sys/class/powercap/intel-rapl intel-rapl:0       intel-rapl:0:0    intel-rapl:1    … $ ls /sys/class/powercap/intel-rapl/intel-rapl:0 energy_uj  max_energy_range_uj  name Also, you MUST run this on a linux system with Intel CPUs!!!!!
 And run the python script with SUDO to access RAPL files.
+> [!IMPORTANT]
+> This function must be executed on a Linux system with Intel CPUs and requires sudo privileges to read RAPL counters.

 **Parameters**
 | Name | Type | Description |